AndroidPillars/CSS/README.md

 # CSS

 - Cascading Style Sheet
+- It is not a programming language.
 - This is called a style sheet or a style language in the sense that it can't do anything by itself.
 - It's only purpose in life is to style markup language.
+- It is used for website layout and design.
+- Can be extended with Sass/Less.
 - Types: Inline CSS, Internal CSS and  External CSS.

 ```ruby